 Topics and series.
 This historical marker is listed in this topic list: Abolition & Underground RR.
 In addition, it is included in the Quakerism ⛪ series list.

 Location.
 40° 31.705′ N, 83° 4.423′ W. Marker is in Marion, Ohio, in Marion County.
 Marker is on U.S. 23, on the right when traveling north. marker is in the northbound rest area on US 23, between Waldo and Marion, Ohio. it is north of Co Rd 123 Newman- Cardington Road and south of St Rt 529 Marion- Cardington Rd mile post 6 northbound US 23 Richland Township.
 Touch for map.
 Marker is in this post office area: Marion OH 43302, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-The Underground Railroad (here, next to this marker); Marion Mausoleum (approx. 3.8 miles away); Harding Memorial (approx. 4.1 miles away); Jacob's Well Home of Warren G. Harding (was approx. 4.7 miles away but has been reported missing. ); Waldo Township Veterans Memorial (approx. 4.8 miles away); Harrison Military Road (approx. 4.8 miles away); Cummins Home (approx. 4.9 miles away).
+The Underground Railroad (here, next to this marker); Marion Mausoleum (approx. Harding Memorial (approx. 4.1 miles away); Jacob's Well (approx. 4.7 miles away); Waldo Township Veterans Memorial (approx. 4.8 miles away); Harrison Military Road (approx. 4.8 miles away); Cummins Home (approx. 4.9 miles away); Marion County Courthouse (approx. 5.1 miles away).
 Touch for a list and map of all markers in Marion.

 More about this marker. there is a identical marker in downtown Marion, Ohio